What is it? York’s river, which cuts a path through the city before ultimately ending in the Humber Estuary.

 What is it?
 The UK’s largest museum on the subject of its railways.

 Why go?
-Yes it sounds like something you’d only do with your granddad – but actually, the National Railway Museum is a brilliant experience.
+Ok ok,so The National Railway Museum sounds like somewhere you’d only visit with your granddad – but actually, the National Railway Museum is a brilliant experience.
 It houses a staggering million different objects, spanning 300 years.
 There are plenty of locomotives and other carriages to wander around.
-But the NRM knows stationary trains might have limited appeal for some – that’s why on certain weekends visitors can hop aboard an actual steam train through the South Yard.
+But the NRM knows stationary trains might have limited appeal for some – that’s why on certain weekends visitors can hop aboard a road train that'll take you from the museum and through the town to the Minster.
+Visiting with little ones?
+Take a ride on the adorable miniature railway in te South Yard for some small-scale fun.

 What is it?
 A relic of York history from the days of the Iron Curtain and the dread of the ever-ticking Doomsday Clock.